 zlib: 1.2.11

-• Download and install Ghostscript.
+- Download and install Ghostscript.
 The 32-bit version of dvisvgm requires the 32-bit version of Ghostscript, the 64-bit dvisvgm requires the 64-bit Ghostscript.

-• As of version 1.9, dvisvgm should find the location of the Ghostscript DLL automatically.
+- As of version 1.9, dvisvgm should find the location of the Ghostscript DLL automatically.
 If it does not, proceed with the following steps.

-• Tell dvisvgm where to find the Ghostscript DLL.
+). - Tell dvisvgm where to find the Ghostscript DLL.
 There are several alternatives to do that:

-• Assign the location of the Ghostscript DLL to the environment variable LIBGS, e.g. with
+.
+See here for more information on how to set the PATH variable permanently. - Assign the location of the Ghostscript DLL to the environment variable LIBGS, e.g. with

-set LIBGS="c:\program files\gs\gs9.56\bin\gsdll64.dll".
+set LIBGS="c:\program files\gs\gs9.56\bin\gsdll64.dll"

-• Use the command-line option --libgs to tell dvisvgm where the GS DLL is located, e.g.
+to tell dvisvgm where the GS DLL is located, e.g.

 dvisvgm --libgs="c:\program files\gs\gs9.56\bin\gsdll64.dll" ...